Search by Keyword

 On March 31st, 1964, The Beatles lip-synced the song during the “television performance” sequence of the movie before 350 screaming fans at the Scala Theatre in London.
 Phil Collins (of Genesis fame) was one of the 350 fans that day who remembers “You Can’t Do That” being part of that performance.
 The song may have been cut from the movie, as mentioned above, but this sequence was broadcast on The Ed Sullivan Show on May 24th, 1964 and is featured in the 1994 video “The Making Of A Hard Day’s Night,” hosted by Phil Collins.

-Later that same day, March 31st, 1964, The Beatles brought "You Can't Do That" back for more BBC radio recordings at The Playhouse Theatre in London between 7 and 10:30 pm.
-This new BBC recording was made specifically for broadcast on the ever popular "Saturday Club" radio show, which was produced by Jimmy Grant and Bernie Andrews and broadcast on April 4th between 10 am and 12 noon.
+Later that same day, on March 31st, 1964, The Beatles brought "You Can't Do That" back for more BBC radio recordings at The Playhouse Theatre in London between 7 and 10:30 pm.
+This BBC recording was made specifically for broadcast on the ever popular "Saturday Club" radio show, which was produced by Jimmy Grant and Bernie Andrews and broadcast on April 4th between 10 am and 12 noon.
 Then on May 1st, 1964 they recorded the song at BBC Paris Studio in London between 6:30 and 9:30 pm for the third edition of "From Us To You," which was produced by Bryant Marriott and broadcast on May 18th, 1964 between 10 am and 12 noon.

-At the last minute as usual, George Martin oversaw the true stereo mix of the song on June 22nd, 1964, using “take 9” so as to forgo the piano overdub done on May 22nd, 1964.
+At the last minute as usual, George Martin oversaw the true stereo mix of the song on June 22nd, 1964, using “take nine” so as to forgo the piano overdub done on May 22nd, 1964.
 This was done just in time for the British album release of “A Hard Day’s Night” on July 10th, 1964 and was the only stereo mix of the song released, but not yet in America.
 Since “You Can’t Do That” was featured on the US album “The Beatles’ Second Album,” and only a mono mix existed at that time of its release (April 10th, 1964), Capitol Records created a duophonic (fake stereo) version of the song for the stereo master of the album.
 The true stereo mix, however, contains the rhythm track (drums, bass and George's guitar) mostly in the left channel with John's rhythm guitar and solo mostly in the right channel.
 All the vocals are centered in the mix.

 Their fourth and final BBC radio recording of the song took place on July 14th, 1964 in Studios B7/S2 of Broadcasting House in London between 7 and 11 pm for the radio show “Top Gear,” which was produced by Bernie Andrews and broadcast on July 16th, 1964 between 10 and 11:55 pm.